Cannabis Producer License in New Mexico

 So, when picking a location for your cannabis producer license in New Mexico, you have to make sure that it does not interfere with any zoning laws.
 Make sure to talk to our cannabis consultants in New Mexico about zoning procedures.

-Age and Consumption Laws
+Age Requirements and Consumption Laws

 All applicants for a marijuana producer license in New Mexico, and the employees of the business must be at least twenty-one years of age or older.
 In regards to consumption, licenses shall not allow the consumption of cannabis or cannabis products on the licensed premises.
 This is unless a cannabis consumption area has approval by the division.
 Additionally, licensees are allowed to conduct other licensed activities that are pursuant to the Hemp Manufacturing Act.
 Lastly, you can not sell alcohol within the establishment.

-Rules for a Licensed Establishment
+Additional Rules for a Cannabis Producer Licenses

 If you have a cannabis producer license, you can only conduct operations on the licensed premises that are approved by the division.
 Additionally, multiple licenses can occupy a single licensed premise, that is if each is individually licensed by the division.